-As can be seen in Figs.~\ref{7}(a) and (b), for $T=0$, there is one of the strongest momentum distribution that is near the center, while as time delay increases to $T=\tau$, the momentum distribution along the $q_{y}$ direction shifts rapidly toward the large momentum direction, at the same time, the strongest momentum distribution is split into two parts that are far from the center.
-The reason is that $e^{-}e^{+}$ pairs are mainly generated at the maximum of the electric field, for $T=0$, there is a maximum field intensity that is located at $T=0$ in the electric field Eq. (\ref{model}), while for $T=\tau$, there are two maximums that are located at $T=-\tau$ and $T=\tau$, respectively, which leads to the generation of two maximum momentum distributions in Fig.~\ref{7}(b).
-As time delay increases further to $T=4\tau$ and $T=8\tau$, we found that the range of momentum distribution along the $q_{x}$ direction expands and a weak interference appears, see Figs.~\ref{7}(c) and (d).
+As can be seen in Fig.~\ref{7}(a), for $T=0$, there is one of the strongest momentum distribution that is near the center, while as time delay increases, the momentum distribution along the $q_{y}$ direction shifts rapidly toward the large momentum direction, at the same time, the strongest momentum distribution is split into two parts that are far from the center, see Figs.~\ref{7}(b), (c) and (d).
+The reason is that $e^{-}e^{+}$ pairs are mainly generated at the two maximums of the electric field, where $T=\pm G\tau$, $G=1,4,8$.
+Especially in Figs.~\ref{7}(c) and (d), we found that the range of momentum distribution along the $q_{x}$ direction expands and a weak interference appears.
 The interference can be interpreted as interference effect of particles created by large peaks of the two counter-rotating fields.